 I singlehandedly wrote, designed and published a weekly school newspaper in fifth grade.
 I have been known to write a little prose and a little poetry from time to time.
 I write for UConn's daily student newspaper, The Daily Campus, where I have covered everything from breaking news and crime to sports and culture.
 I have also maintained many issue-orientated blogs over the years.

 If every day is not spent in pursuit of our passions, then for what are we living?
 Presently, I am the editor-in-chief at Softball in Storrs, a less-than-consistent blog covering UConn's softball program.
-Additionally, you can find me venting most of my sports-related frustrations on Twitter as the Weeping Mets Fan (profanity warning).
+Other projects appear and disappear sporadically.